Schmudus/INDX-for-Sovol-SV08max/README.md

 ## Modification necessary to the Sovol SV08max
 My printer has modificated electronics.
 The following may not be applicable to standard SV08max!

+## 1515 extrusion for nozzle dock
+To park/store the nozzles it is necessary to provide a 1515 extrusion in front of the printer.
+I made a simple, non-adjustable holder for it.
+It is mounted on the flying gantry.
+The camera need to move away.
+Just unscrew it (one screw), pull the cable gently out of the right extrusion and place it in the back.
+There are 2 possible positions at the back gantry where already threads are placed.

 ## X-axis limit switch
 To use INDX it is necessary to find another limit switch position for X-Axis.
 The INDX toolhead have a plug for limit switch but (depending on your setup) not have any space to add aswitch.
 Therefore I moved it to the right side of the gantry.